12 Best Ticket Resale Sites You Can Join Today

 SeatGeek started as a simple ticket resale site, but it has become one of the largest primary and secondary ticketing sites and we found out if it's legit.
 That means that you not only get to resell your tickets, but you can also set up your own event and promote it through SeatGeek.

 Currently, tickets for a wide range of sporting events, music, comedy, concert tickets, and Broadway shows are sold on the sites.
 Buyers can also select city-specific events.

 SeatGeek also doubles as a search engine where it finds the best price and seat position.
 This is after they acquired FanSnap, the initial search engine started in 2007.
 The seat position is made possible by their DealScore algorithm.

-When finding the most favorable price, SeatGeek analyses the prices from other ticket resale sites such as eBay, StubHub, TicketNetwork, and RazorGator.
+When finding the most favorable price, SeatGeek analyses the prices from other ticket resale platforms such as eBay, StubHub, TicketNetwork, and RazorGator.
 Better yet, they even have a 3D modeling feature that shows the buyer where they'll be sitting, allowing them to choose the best available position.

 And that's not all.
 They also have an app named Rally.
-Through this app, you can handle all ticket-related activities, and buyers can also buy food, beverages, and even order a Lyft while in the event.
+Through this app, you can handle all ticket-related activities, and buyers can also buy food, beverages, and even order a Lyft while at the event.

 Charges – 20% of the ticket’s price.